enkore/rfcxmlconv/README.md

 file is the input file.

 Output is written to terminal.
+Both output methods support nearly all features of RFC2629-like documents, such as: nested sections, paragraphs, tables, lists, artwork etc.

 ## License